mark-torres10/personal_website/_research/2026-05-20-learnings-from-bluesky-project.md

 ### Planning the project

-As I had never built something like this before, I pored into previous literature, books, and GitHub repos to see if I could find some motivating examples.
-I found examples
+As I had never built something like this before, I pored into previous literature, books, and GitHub repos to see if I could learn the prerequisite knowledge required for the project.

-(how much did it help me?
-It's hard to say).

-- I read a few books to prepare for this.
-I also read a bunch of papers.
-- I felt nervous, excited, etc., to take on such a large project.

-(I also tried my hand at system design for the first time)

-(paste some pictures)

-(I overcomplicated it because I saw that's how other people did it, without internalizing why they did it that way.
-I had never built anything from the ground up, so I was left wondering how to do so).

 I took a very helpful Coursera course on recommendation algorithms.
 It gave me a mental framework for understanding recommendation algorithm variations (eg content-based vs. collaborative filtering) and ways to measure performance (eg recall@k).
 However, many of the examples were related to topics like shopping or movie recommendations, which weren’t directly relatable to building a social media app (though in large part because I didn’t realize that creating and training a recommender system was probably the easiest, least complicated part of developing a fully functioning social media pipeline).